Fourknocks Megalithic Passage Tomb

 Fourknocks Aerial View

-Fourknocks is a Passage Chamber Tomb built about 5000 years ago.
-It is located 10 miles southeast of Newgrange between Ardcath in County Meath and the Naul in County Dublin.
+Fourknocks is an ancient Passage Tomb constructed approximately 5,000 years ago, situated 10 miles (16km) southeast of Newgrange between Ardcath in County Meath and the Naul in County Dublin.
 The name Fourknocks is from the Irish Fuair Cnoic meaning Cold Hills.
-Only the main tomb pictured above has been excavated and is open to the public.

 Two more Passage Tombs in the next field are overgrown with grass and furze bushes.
 There is no public access to these Monuments from the main Tomb with a "No Through Access" sign to discourage visitors from climbing over the fence.